The Theory of Generalised Hydrodynamics for the One-dimensional Bose Gas: Experimental Tests and Benchmarks of Generalised Hydrodynamics

-Examples of simulations in the dispersive quantum shock wave scenario initiated from a localised density bump are shown in Figs.~\ref{fig:benchmark}\,(a)--(d) for a weakly interacting regime of the 1D Bose gas, $\gamma_{\mathrm{bg}}\ll 1$, and in Fig.~\ref{fig:benchmark}\,(e) in the Tonks-Girardeau regime of infinitely strong interactions ($\gamma_{\mathrm{bg}}\to \infty$).
+Examples of simulations from Ref.~\cite{watson2022benchmarks} of dispersive quantum shock waves initiated from dissolution of a localised density bump are shown in Figs.~\ref{fig:benchmark}\,(a)--(d) for a weakly interacting regime of the 1D Bose gas, $\gamma_{\mathrm{bg}}\ll 1$, and in Fig.~\ref{fig:benchmark}\,(e) in the Tonks-Girardeau regime of infinitely strong interactions ($\gamma_{\mathrm{bg}}\to \infty$).
 Here, $\gamma_{\mathrm{bg}}=mg/\hbar^2\rho_{\mathrm{bg}}$ is the dimensionless interaction strength at background density $\rho_{\mathrm{bg}}$.
 In (a) and (b), the predictions of GHD are compared with the mean-field Gross-Pitaevskii equation (GPE), and the truncated Wigner approach (TWA) which takes into account the effect of quantum fluctuations on top of the mean-filed description.
-In (c) the prediction of GHD at time $\tau=0.0007$ is compared with coarse-grained averages of the GPE and TWA results and show good agreement.
-Such coarse-graining mimics finite imaging resolution in ultracold atom experiments and may explain the success of GHD when compared to experiments, even though its predictions may depart from other theoretical approaches that are valid at short wavelengths.
+In (c) the prediction of GHD at time $\tau=0.0007$ is compared with coarse-grained averages of the GPE and TWA results and shows good agreement.
+Such coarse-graining that involves convolution averaging ~\cite{watson2022benchmarks}, mimics finite imaging resolution in ultracold atom experiments and may explain the success of GHD when compared to experiments, even though its predictions may depart from other theoretical approaches that are valid at short wavelengths.

 In Fig.~\ref{fig:benchmark}\,(d), the GHD results at $\tau=0.0007$ are compared with the predictions of stochastic projected Gross-Pitaevskii equation (SPGPE) for a finite-temperature initial system, for two different initial dimensionless temperatures $\overline{\mathcal{T}}$ (where $\overline{\mathcal{T}}\!=\!T/T_d$, with $T_d\!=\!\hbar^2\rho_{\mathrm{bg}}^2/2mk_B$ being the temperature of quantum degeneracy), again showing excellent agreement.
-Finally, in (d) we compare a snapshot of the density profile at $\tau=0.00004$ (evolved from the same initial density bump) in the Tonks-Girardeau regime calculated using GHD and exact diagonalization (ED) of an equivalent free-fermion problem to which a Tonks-Girardeau gas can be mapped.
+The performance of GHD generally improves with temperature as short-wavelength interference fringes present in an equivalent GPE ($T=0$) simulation get washed out by thermal fluctuations so that the microscopic dynamics better conform the scope of the GHD.
+Finally, in Fig.~\ref{fig:benchmark}(e) we compare a snapshot of the density profile at $\tau=0.00004$ (evolved from the same initial density bump) in the Tonks-Girardeau regime calculated using GHD and exact diagonalization (ED) of an equivalent free-fermion problem to which a Tonks-Girardeau gas can be mapped.
 Apart from missing density oscillations on short (microscopic) length scales, GHD agrees very well with the ED result in this strongly interacting regime as well.